johnlomat/laravel-car-crud/README.md

 Run composer install to install dependencies.
 `composer install`

-Config your database environment on the file `.env.example` and save it as `.env`
+Configure your database environment on the file `.env.example` and save it as `.env`

 Open your terminal and type `php artisan migrate` and then `php artisan serve`